Dyvinia/BFPlusDocs/docs/details/starcards.md

                 <img loading="lazy" class="no-lb" src="../../assets/star-cards/hero/dengar/Card_Dengar_9_Mid.png">
                 <div class="text">
                     <h4><b>More Toys</b></h4>
-                    <a>Dengar throws an additional, lighter grenade with EXPLOSIVE ARRAY, but the ability has a slightly longer recharge time.</a>
+                    <a>The cooldown on Explosive Array is reduced and the bombs have a longer fuse time.</a>
                 </div>
             </div>
         </div>